int128/terraform-aws-kops-alb/README.md

 - You can operate the Kunernetes cluster by `kubectl`.
 - You can access to services on the cluster through HTTPS.

-This tutorial introduces the followings:

-- Kubernetes
-- nginx-ingress-controller
-- Kubernetes dashboard
-- Heapster

 ## Getting Started

 ### Prerequisite